VitalyArtemiev/Experiment-Automation/README.md

 # Experiment-Automation
 Automated device control for laboratory work

-This program intends to help automate experimentation by providing means to control lab equipment, namely function generators, lock-in amplifiers and temperature controllers.
+This program intends to help automate experimentation by enabling users to control lab equipment, namely function generators, lock-in amplifiers and temperature controllers.
 It also provides means to incorporate new devices into the process, allowing users to create and modify tables with device parameters, such as command strings.